pymc-devs/nuts-rs/README.md

 ## Implementation details

-This crate mostly follows the implementation of NUTS in [Stan](https://mc-stan.org) and [PyMC](https://docs.pymc.io/en/v3/), only tuning of mass matrix and step size differs:
+This crate mostly follows the implementation of NUTS in [Stan](https://mc-stan.org) and [PyMC](https://docs.pymc.io/en/v3/), only tuning of mass matrix and step size differs somewhat.
-In a first window we sample using the identity as mass matrix and adapt the step size using the normal dual averaging algorithm.
-After `discard_window` draws we start computing a diagonal mass matrix using an exponentially decaying estimate for `sqrt(sample_var / grad_var)`.
-After `2 * discard_window` draws we switch to the entimated mass mass_matrix
-and keep adapting it live until `stop_tune_at`.

 <!-- cargo-rdme end -->